sourcefrog/conserve/doc/design.md

 - Can try to not overwrite files, but not guaranteed coherent.

-- Dura can cache information onto the source machine's local disk, but of course this cache may be lost or may need to be disabled.
+- Conserve can cache information onto the source machine's local disk, but of course this cache may be lost or may need to be disabled.

 - Connection may be lost and the backup terminated at any point.